mobrandtech/mobrand-bulk-api/directlinkbulkapiV2.md

 | blackListedSources | String[] | Sources on this list can't convert on that offer |
 | whiteListedSources | String[] | Only sources on this list can convert on that offer |

-### Offerlink Details
+### Offerlink Tracking Parameters
-To get postback details and get better tracking you need to add the following arguments Arguments available:
+To get postback details and get better tracking you need to add the following parameters/arguments/macros.

 |Field| Description|
 |-|-|